Business

 The thing is, life keeps getting in the way.
 First, we had a son in 2017, then a daughter in 2019, and the pandemic made us crave stability and familiarity.
 Our son got into a school he enjoys immensely, and now our daughter has joined the same school, which we believe she’ll also enjoy.
 As a result, the inertia of life has kept us in San Francisco.

 However, with my parents now in their mid-70s, the time to spend more time with them is now.
 Our kids also handled their longest time away from home well.
 Although, they complained about the heat, they missed it once we returned.
+My concerns about them adjusting to a new environment have diminished.

 There are three main challenges of living in Honolulu: housing, food, and work.
 If you plan to send your children to private school, affording the tuition and getting accepted are also significant challenges.